 A migraine attack can have a wide range of symptoms.
-For many people the key symptom is a moderate or severe headache.
-Usually this is felt as a throbbing pain on one side of your head.
-This is often accompanied by other symptoms such as nausea and vomiting, and sensitivity to light or sound.
+For many people, the key symptom is a moderate or severe headache.
+Typically, this is felt as a throbbing pain which gets worse with movement or physical activity.
+The pain is usually on one side of the head, but it can be all over the head, often with one side worse than the other.
+The headache is often accompanied by other symptoms such as nausea or vomiting and sensitivity to light, sound or smells.

 Migraine without aura

-Between 70% and 90% of the population with migraine have this type, which is sometimes called common migraine.
-It consists of a headache with other symptoms such as nausea and sensitivity to light, sound or smell.
-The other symptoms usually begin at the same time as the headache, and disappear once the headache goes.
+Between 70% and 90% of people with migraine have this type, which is sometimes called common migraine.
+It consists of a moderate or severe, throbbing headache, with other symptoms such as nausea and sensitivity to light, sound or smell.
+The other symptoms usually begin at the same time as the headache and disappear once the headache goes.
 Many people feel irritable and need to rest in a dark room or sleep afterwards.

 Migraine with aura

 About 30% of people with migraine have migraine with aura (sometimes called classical migraine).
 Some people have both types.
-Attacks typically begin with an 'aura' consisting of one or more of the following symptoms which develop gradually over five to 30 minutes and last less than one hour.
+Attacks typically begin with an ‘aura’ consisting of one or more of the following symptoms, which develop gradually over five to 30 minutes and last up to an hour.
 The headache can occur with or after the aura.